evk1id/klnagent-installation/README.md

 bash install.sh

 # FAQ
-1. How to check the connection to the server? - you should run this command: /opt/kaspersky/klnagent64/bin/klnagchk
+Q. How to check the connection to the server?
+A. You should run this command: /opt/kaspersky/klnagent64/bin/klnagchk

-2. How to change IP-address of KSC server? - you should run this command: /opt/kaspersky/klnagent64/bin/klmover -address \<IP-address\>
+Q. How to change IP-address of KSC server?
+A. You should run this command: /opt/kaspersky/klnagent64/bin/klmover -address \<IP-address\>